moon0326/Kohana-Route-Extended/readme.md

 HTML form doesn't support DELETE/PUT request.
 You have a couple of options.

-1. Use an AJAX call instead.
+1. Use an AJAX instead.
 2. create a hidden input element as **\_METHOD** and assign either DELETE/PUT for its value.
 The router class will check the value of **_METHOD** if it exists.

 ### Router Filters